laratancman/laratancman/README.md

 - *Gmail:* [Lara Tancman](mailto:laratancman@gmail.com)

 ## 🇺🇸🇬🇧 English:
-- 🔭 At the moment, I don’t work in Information Technology.
-- 🌱 I’m currently in secondary school, taking a Technical Course in Software Development (Escola SESI) & Artificial Intelligence - Entra21 (Blusoft).
+-🔭 Currently open to new opportunities!

-- 💬 Fun fact: I’m from Rio de Janeiro, but I’ve been living in Blumenau since 2018!
+-🌱 I’m pursuing a degree in Systems Analysis and Development -💬 Fun fact: I’m originally from Rio de Janeiro, but I’ve been living in Blumenau since 2018 -📫 I love building functional and customized solutions!
-- 📫 I’m always open to new opportunities!
-- 😄 Pronouns: She/Her
+-😄 Pronouns: She/Her

 ## 🌎 Let's connect each other:
 - *Linkedin:* [Lara Tancman](https://www.linkedin.com/in/lara-tancman-687b64289/)